 A. anyone B. the others C. that D. the ones

-28. The bank manager asked his assistant if it was possible for him to _ _ the investment
+28. The bank manager asked his assistant if it was possible for him to _ _ the

 plan within a week.